 That Aberdeen Group/Kapost study we already mentioned found that leaders are 58% more likely to track their content performance than followers.

-Luckily, this crucial piece of a content strategy is taught in The Content Strategy & Marketing Course curriculum, in the final lesson, Module 6:
+This crucial piece of a content strategy is taught in The Content Strategy & Marketing Course curriculum, in the final lesson, Module 6.

 You Know What a Digital Content Strategy Needs to Work – What Now?

 Are you ready to dig in, get your hands dirty, and learn EVERYTHING you need to know to build a digital content strategy from point zero??

 I’ll teach you Every.
 Single.
 Piece. of this framework in The Content Strategy & Marketing Course.
 You’ll learn how to customize it for your brand/clients and make it work for YOUR audience.